luismtueme/playwright-cucumber-automation-framework/README.md

 npx playwright install
 ```

-## 📝 Framework Testing

-This framework has been thoroughly tested and validated.
-The testing framework that was used to verify functionality has been removed to keep the repository clean and focused on the core automation framework.

-### What Was Tested:
-- ✅ All utility classes can be instantiated and function correctly
-- ✅ Configuration files load without errors
-- ✅ Cucumber and Playwright can start test execution
-- ✅ All dependencies install and work properly
-- ✅ Framework structure is complete and functional

-### Testing Results:
-- **Setup Tests**: 10/10 passed (100%)
-- **Utility Tests**: 10/10 passed (100%)
-- **Integration Tests**: 10/10 passed (100%)

-The framework is production-ready and has been validated for public distribution.

----

 **Note**: This is a template framework.
 Replace example files and configurations with your actual application-specific implementations.